- Get Involved

 High-use weekend at the San Gabriel River, just an hour from Los Angeles, CA.

-In 2014 Leave No Trace selected eight Hot Spots across the country to conduct special Leave No Trace events and community trainings including:
+In 2015 Leave No Trace selected twelve Hot Spots across the country to conduct special Leave No Trace events and community trainings including: